NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ![](AuxiliaryPrograms/media/image038.png)

-- The program will convert the values to the desired units and display them on Table 2 in worksheet “INPUT”.
+- The program will convert the values to the desired units and display them on Table 2 in worksheet "INPUT".

-- The button shown below is used clearing Table 1 (worksheet “CATALOG DATA”), and Table 2 (worksheet “INPUT”).
+- The button shown below is used clearing Table 1 (worksheet "CATALOG DATA"), and Table 2 (worksheet "INPUT").
 It is advisable to clear the tables before generating parameters/coefficients for a new heat pump model.

 ![](AuxiliaryPrograms/media/image039.png)

 After Table 2 is created, the parameters/coefficients are then calculated as follows:

-- Worksheet “ParamEstimator” is used for generating the parameters for the parameter estimation based model using Nelder Mead Simplex.
+- Worksheet "ParamEstimator" is used for generating the parameters for the parameter estimation based model using Nelder Mead Simplex.
 Refer to the steps in the Parameter Estimation Procedure.

-- Worksheet “CoeffCalculator” is used for calculate the coefficients for the curve-fit model using the generalized least square method.
+- Worksheet "CoeffCalculator" is used for calculate the coefficients for the curve-fit model using the generalized least square method.
 Refer to the steps in the Curve Fit Model procedure.

 ### Parameter Estimation Procedure

 #### Step 2a: Generating First Set of Parameters (PE-Based Model)

 - Using Table 2, the program can generate parameters.
-The user must fill all the cells colored light blue in worksheet “ParamEstimator”.
+The user must fill all the cells colored light blue in worksheet "ParamEstimator".

 - **Accuracy:** Start with a low accuracy for faster convergence, recommended value of 0.001.